Belgium men's national basketball team: 2000s–2010s

 After the turn of the century, the arrival of Belgium at the EuroBasket in 2011, marked the first time the national team qualified for the continental stage in 18 years.
 However, they would endure a disappointing tournament, losing all five of their preliminary round matches to be eliminated.
 Two years later, the team made it back to the competition for EuroBasket 2013.
 Following a 57–58 loss to Ukraine in their first game of the tournament, Belgium displayed resilience in their second game, in a 73–77 overtime victory against Germany.
 Belgium went on to finish the preliminary phase with a (2–3) record, to advance into the second round.
 There, the team lost two of their three games before exiting the event.
 Belgium qualified for EuroBasket 2015, after finishing (5–1) during qualifying.
 Entering the finals, Belgium split their first two games of the competition, before earning a buzzer-beating win over Lithuania 74–76.
 Belgium would finish the group stage with a (3–2) record to advance.
 Although in the Round of 16, Belgium would be eliminated by Greece 75–54.

 To reach EuroBasket 2017, Belgium once again went (5–1) during their qualifying campaign to make the finals.
 However, Belgium failed to sustain the momentum achieved during their qualification period, and were eliminated after a (1–4) record in the group stage.
 The struggles for Belgium would continue during European Qualifiers for the 2019 FIBA World Cup, as the team was ousted from the qualifiers following a (1–5) record.

 2020s–present

 Belgium entered Pre-Qualifiers for the EuroBasket 2022, where the national team went undefeated at (4–0), to move closer to clinching qualification.
 In the Qualifiers, Belgium completely dominated Lithuania at home in their first game 86–65.
 Following the victory, Belgium would go on to finish top of their qualifying group, to reach their fifth consecutive Euro finals.
 Drawn into Group A at the tournament, Belgium split their first two games of the event, prior to their impressive 83–73 win against the eventual champions Spain.
 Although after making it through the group stage, Belgium was eliminated in the Round of 16 to Slovenia 88–72.

+Following the tournament, Belgium went through European Qualifiers for the 2023 FIBA World Cup, where they finished their campaign with a (6–6) record, and failing to qualify.
+In February 2024, after Belgium defeated Slovakia 60–75 in their first match of the EuroBasket 2025 qualifiers, they took down the EuroBasket 2022 champions Spain, 58–53, to move to (2–0).
+Belgium went on to eventually qualify for the finals with a (3–3) record, to make their 19th appearance at the competition.
+However, after being drawn into Group D at the event, Belgium lost three of their first four games, before winning their final group stage match against co-hosts Poland 69–70, to be eliminated.